-and the most extended configurations (C43-10) cannot be combined with any more compact configurations.
-If such restrictions result in the requested $\theta{LAS}$ not being achievable, the OT will return a validation error and $\theta{LAS}$ must be modified.
 Since the middle of Cycle 4, a "stand-alone ACA" option has been offered for observations that use the 7-m Array, with the TP Array added if required, but without 12-m Array observations.
-It is not possible to request observations that only require the TP Array.
+It is currently not possible to request observations that only require the TP Array except as complements to existing 7-m Array data that suggest that it is scientifically needed.